mongodb/docs/source/reference/javascript.rst

    :param string host: Specifies a host (and optionally port-number)
                        for a arbiter member for the replica set.

-   Adds a new arbiter node to an existing replica set.
+   Adds a new :term:`arbiter` to an existing replica set.

    This function will disconnect the shell briefly and forces a reconnection as the replica set renegotiates negotiates which node